thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 34: 28/02/2017
+Commercial planes do not pass 0.8 mach speed because the drag is to high between 0.8 mach and 1.2 mach.
+Supersonic jets prefer to fly faster than 1.2 mach since the drag is lower.

+Water is used in rice fields to prevent weeds.
+Rice doesn't actually need that much water, but since it can thrive in such conditions, whereas weeds cannot, it's a natural protection against them.

 ### Day 33: 27/02/2017
 Practicing physical activities do not develop muscle memory.
 It increases the coverage of Myelin on Norons which makes the speed of information travel faster.